Tahir Hasanovic – Deputy Chairman

 Igor’s expertise is in acting as a conduit between the internal and external clients with highly commercially-focused positions involving work in pricing, profitability and strategic planning.

-Jadranka is the London-based team member of the Chamber responsible for new business development, member liaison and programme implementation in the UK.
+Jadranka is the London-based Director responsible for new business development, member liaison and programme implementation in the UK.
 A graduate of finance and banking at Belgrade University and awarded a masters degree from Cass Business School, Jadranka has over 15 years’ commercial experience in the Balkans and UK.
 Early in her career, Jadranka specialised in cross border trade and finance.
 Since 2003 she has assisted public and private sector organisations in real estate and infrastructure projects, and worked alongside multidisciplinary teams including finance, engineering and project management.

 Avram Balabanovic was until recently the managing director of CTL Components Group plc, a group of engineering companies based in London.
 After electronic engineering studies at Belgrade University, Avram has been engaged in extensive trading contracts in central and Eastern Europe.
 As a member of the UK-based team Avram participated in EU conferences on investment in the former Yugoslavia and Turkey.
 During the 1990s Avram was the treasurer of Democratic Encounters in Paris and the Serbian Information Centre in London.
 Avram is also a founding member of the Serbian Council of Great Britain and a trustee of the Serbian Society in London.